younesk93/python-challenge/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* In addition, the final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll

-* In this challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
+* In this challenge is about helping a small, rural town modernize its vote-counting process.
 (Up until now, Uncle Cleetus had been trustfully tallying them one-by-one, but unfortunately, his concentration isn't what it used to be.)

-* You will be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+* Using a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Your task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast